emafree/f2-commander/README.md

 ## Features

-Below is a short summary.
-For a complete list of features, existing and planned, see the [complete feature list](docs/features.md).
-Some features are a work-in-progress as indicated below.

  - [x] Works in Linux, macOS
  - [ ] Works in WSL (should work, but to be extensively tested)
  - [x] An orthodox two-panel interface with a footer menu